 Don’t offer any other cue.
 Instead, just wait.

 If they don’t say anything, this can be your single most uncomfortable moment.
 Stick it out.
-They know what’s possible better than you will, so it’s worth it to let them mull over the options first.
+They’ll have a better idea of what’s possible than you will, so it’s worth it to let them mull over the options first.

 When they offer a solution, think it over for a minute – does it solve your problem as well as your ideal solution?
 Is it passable?
 If not, I’ll usually say “oh,” and trail off, and wait again (unless there’s a clear reason why their solution doesn’t work, in which case, tell them).